 Introduction

-This Milestone presents the status of the EGI Operational Level Agreement (OLA) framework, the reporting tools
+This Milestone presents the status of the EGI Operational Level Agreement (OLA) framework, the reporting tools and the procedures in place for the service level management.

 The OLA is the mechanism adopted in EGI to integrate resource providers into the pan-European production infrastructure while ensuring interoperation of operational services, Quality of Service, and to enforce a common set of policies and procedures.